-Self defense outside and inside of the home are both controversial subjects and have been in the news a lot lately.
-Part of this webpage focuses on armed self-protection which may not be appropriate for everyone.
+Self defense outside and inside of the home are both controversial subjects and is in the news frequently.
+Part of this discussion focuses on armed self-protection which may not be appropriate for everyone.
 It is a very personal decision with enormous ethical and legal responsibilities.

 If you're shocked by straight talk about the nature of the crisis facing our country, this book may not be for you.

 And if you're a liberal and are offended by talk about God and country, this is definitely not for you.

 our country is headed and you are

 wants to take responsibility for